-This toolkit was developed for use by persons working in the Health Sector and seeks to promote a better understanding of HIV related stigma and discrimination in this sector.
+This toolkit was developed for use by Persons living with (PLHIV) industry and seeks to promote a better understanding of HIV related stigma and discrimination in this sector.

 The CARICOM Secretariat wishes to thank all the persons and institutions in the study countries - Suriname, Guyana, Barbados, Jamaica, the Bahamas, Antigua and Barbuda, Haiti and the Dominican Republic - who partcipated as key informants in interviews and as focus groups members.